Gluten Free Sour Dough Bread, WOW!

 • 150 g sponge/pre-ferment

-Flour Mix
+Flour Mixture

 In a large bowl, combine all of the flours, starches, and salt.
 SET THIS aside.
-This is also where you’ can add any fresh minced herbs, think rosemary or thyme, chopped pitted kalamata olives or other dry seasonings like an Italian blend to add an herby flavor to your bread.
+This is also where you can add any fresh minced herbs, think rosemary or thyme, chopped pitted kalamata olives or other dry seasonings like an Italian blend to add an herby flavor to your bread.

 Notes:

-7. Place the dough smooth side down into the dusted proofing basket if you want the horizontal lines you see on round loaves, or you can use the liner for a smoother look.
+9. For boule to proof: place the dough smooth side down into the dusted proofing basket if you want the horizontal lines you see on round loaves, or you can use the liner for a smoother look.

 When you’re ready to bake

-NOTE: Using a Metal Loaf Tin
+NOTES for Using a Metal Loaf Tin

 1. If you’re wanting to bake your sourdough in a loaf pan, shape the dough to a longer oval shape and place the dough seam side down in the metal loaf pan.
 I used a 8.5″ x 4.5″.